 32. Finally, a global stakeholder meeting was organized in Nairobi to develop a global DMP logical framework.
-See Annex B. A brief description of the expected outputs and GEF increment for each component is given below.
-More details are given in Annex A for incremental costs and in annex H for major projects activities by year.
+See Annex B. The following is a brief description of the expected outputs and GEF increment for each component.
+More details are given in Annex Aa for incremental costs and in annex H for major projects activities by year.
 Annex I gives a breakdown of activities by component and indicates the amount of co-financing as well as GEF funds requested for each activity.
-Moreover, Annex I indicates in which phase of the project the respective activities will be implemented.
+Annex I moreover indicates in which phase of the project the respective activities will be implemented.

-Component 1: Ecological Monitoring and Assessment (GEF: US\$4,466,265; Co-financing: US\$6,984,230)
+Component 1: Ecological Monitoring and Evaluation (GEF: US\$4,466,265; Cofinancing: US\$6,984,230)